ni/nimble/packages/nimble-components/src/select/specs/IxD.md

 ![ ](spec-images/select-9.png)

-The client-user should be able to specify whether they want other information (including groups) displayed as secondary text in the field input.
+The client-user should be able to specify whether they want groups, secondary text, or neither in the field input.

 ![ ](spec-images/select-10.png)